syncfusion-content/winui-docs/winui/Ribbon/Ribbon-Keytip.md

 * A ribbon tab’s KeyTip will select the tab.
 * A ribbon gallery control's KeyTip will open the gallery.
 * A backstage menu button KeyTip will open the ribbon backstage.
-* Using a ribbon button and launcher button keytips will execute the button's command or Click event.
+* Using a ribbon button and launcher button KeyTips will execute the button's command or Click event.
 * Using the KeyTip of a RibbonDropDownButton and RibbonSplitButton will open the button's drop-down content.

 ## Creating KeyTip for ribbon

-The `KeyTipService` in a ribbon represents the service that provides the attached properties to enable and manage the keytips to the ribbon control.
+The `KeyTipService` in a ribbon represents the service that provides the attached properties to enable and manage the KeyTips to the ribbon control.

 The KeyTip can be attached to the ribbon elements by using the `KeyTipService.AccessText` attached property.